vmsmith/LearningGit/1_Stand_Alone_Machine.md

     [master cd59fd1] added first stanza
     1 file changed, 5 insertions(+)

-I would point out that even though the first stanza of the poem only has four lines, my commit shows 5 insertions.
-This is because I added a carriage return at the end.
+(I would point out that even though the first stanza of the poem only has four lines, my commit shows 5 insertions.
+This is because I added a carriage return at the end.)

 Notice that in the first line of each feedback message there is a square bracket with `[master _____]` and what looks like some hexidecimal text.
 That is the key to version control.

 When you make a commit, Git creates something called a [SHA1 hash](https://en.wikipedia.org/wiki/SHA-1).
-The SHA1 hash function takes some data as input and generates a unique 40 character string from it.
+The SHA1 hash function takes some data as input and generates a unique 40 hexidecimal character string from it.
 By "unique," we mean that no other input should ever produce the same 40 character output.
-But...The same input data should *always* produce the exact same hash output.
+But...the same input data should *always* produce the exact same hash output.

-Those seven or so characters in the square brackets after "master" are the first seven characters of the 40 character SHA1 output associated with that commit.
+Those seven characters in the square brackets after "master" are the first seven characters of the 40 character SHA1 output associated with that commit.

 And this is the key to being able to track your versioning and roll back to earlier versions of your work.